jeremiahseun/GreenVoice/README.md

 ## 📞 Contact

-For any queries or suggestions, please reach out to us at [seunjeremiah@gmail.com].
+For any queries or suggestions, please contact us at [seunjeremiah@gmail.com].

 ---